Chapter 7 : Confinement Cell #6

 | ||Rating: Mature||Chapter Reviews: 2|

 It was a short while later when Albus left her flat after many apologies.
-She had finished getting ready for her dinner with James, and by then it was time for her to head over to his flat.
-She apparated outside his front door where she knocked gently.
-She heard his muffled voice calling her inside, and she let himself into his flat.
-She weaved her way through the homey place.
-She had always liked James' flat more than her own, and she didn't quite know why.
+She had finished getting ready for her dinner with James, and by then, it was time for her to head over to his flat.
+She apparated outside his front door, where she knocked gently.
+She heard his muffled voice calling her inside, and she let herself into his flat.
+She weaved her way through the place she once called home.

 It was good to be back in his flat.
-It felt like she was home again, even if she didn’t recognize some of the furniture or wall-hangings.
+She was home again, even if she didn’t recognize some of the furniture or wall-hangings.